 Arst is unofficially the youngest person to have won in the coliseum, as he was 12 when he accomplished that feat, without even using a Lilium Orb.
 However, as his opponent in the finals was the son of a tribe chief who was close to the king, his victory was never officially recognized.

-His little sister, Karla, was engaged to a man of the Long Dau tribe who was close to the Long Dau patriarch and his son.
+His little sister, Karla, was engaged to an older man of the Long Dau tribe who was close to the Long Dau patriarch and his son.

 Karla’s fiancé survived the tsunami but never came back from the war.
-Rumors have it that Arst murdered him, but the truth will forever remain unknown.
+Arst is rumored to have murdered him, but the truth will forever remain unknown.

 The disaster left Arst bitter.
 He was angry with the current tribe system, which allowed incompetent people to become rulers just because they were born in the right tribe.
 He started to develop a vision of Auj Oule where the country would be unified under one single strong leader who would take care of every citizen and not sacrifice the weak.

 After his father died of illness, Arst left his home and formed an organization called Taurus, independent from the tribe system, which would carry his ideals.
-He changed his name to Gaius, which means “he who pulls the world behind him”, and severed his ties with his sister so that she would not be harmed because of him.
-He was quite popular amongst his followers, who started to call him “The Dawn King”.
-The first known feat of his revolution, a little before the creation of Taurus, was his victory against the Long Dau tribe’s patriarch, seventeen years ago.
+He changed his name to Gaius, which means “he who pulls the world behind him," and severed his ties with his sister so that she would not be harmed because of him.
+He was quite popular amongst his followers, who started to call him “The Dawn King."
+The first known feat of his revolution, a little before the creation of Taurus, was his victory against Lars Long Dau in Trames 2276.
 When he started rebelling against them, Lars Long Dau took a few men with him to subdue him, but greatly underestimated Gaius and lost the battle.
 His death earned Gaius the tribe’s animosity.
 Taurus opposed the main tribes, and clashed with the Long Dau, which were determined to avenge its leader, on several occasions.

-Fifteen years ago, Taurus and the Long Dau tribe, led by its young new leader Lin, clashed one last time in the Battle of Mon Highlands.
+In Trames 2278, Taurus and the Long Dau tribe, led by its young new leader Lin, clashed one last time in the Battle of Mon Highlands.
 Like during the Fezebel War, Gaius foresaw a natural disaster coming: he deduced that if both armies were to clash there, they would cause an avalanche that would likely engulf them both.
 Trying to prevent another catastrophe, he went to meet Lin in person to warn him about the incoming danger.
-When asked why he did not simply take advantage of the avalanche to wipe out his enemy, he replied that those soldiers would one day be precious warriors who would support his country and help him forge a new path for the good of his people, and he did not want them to lose their lives meaninglessly.
-Gaius left a profound impression on the young leader, who took his warning seriously and had his troops retreat.
+When asked why he had not simply taken advantage of the avalanche to wipe out his enemy, he replied that those soldiers would one day be precious warriors who would support his country and help him forge a new path for the good of his people, and he did not want them to lose their lives meaninglessly.
+Gaius left a profound impression on the young chief, who took his warning seriously and had his troops retreat.
 The avalanche happened without causing many victims.
-The next day, Lin surrendered his men to him and later became his right-hand man and most trusted ally – Wingul.
+The next day, Lin surrendered to him and later became his right-hand man and most trusted ally – Wingul.

-Ten years ago, Gaius and his ever-growing army finally seized Kanbalar, which was no easy feat, as the city has the best natural defences in all Rieze Maxia.
+In Trames 2283, Gaius and his ever-growing army finally seized Kanbalar, which was no easy feat, as the city has the best natural defenses in all Rieze Maxia.
 He proclaimed himself king of Auj Oule, but Merad managed to escape and tried to strike back with help from Rashugal.
 However, Gaius defeated him once and for all in the Battle of Arklund.

 Taurus was dismantled once Gaius became king, but most of its members got high ranks in the new Auj Oule army.

 Gaius introduced a lot of reforms, such as the banning of fights to the death in the coliseum.
 The big tribes lost their power and he united the whole of Auj Oule under him.
-While Merad ruled as a tyrant, Gaius cares about his people and listens to their demands.
-He spends a large part of his days meeting the people in his castle, and if important matters arise, he’d often go and see for himself.
+While Merad had ruled as a tyrant, Gaius cares about his people and listens to their demands.
+He spends a large part of his days meeting the people in his castle, and if important matters arise, he often goes and sees for himself.
 This makes him a well-loved and respected ruler of his country, and his popularity even spreads to Rashugal.

 Over the years, Gaius found other people to serve as his personal bodyguards.
-They took on the name “Chimeriad” when their group was completed after the Battle of Shrade Island two years ago, where the five of them wiped out a company of 120 Rashugal men who Nachtigal had sent to invade the island
+They took on the name “Chimeriad” when their group was completed after the Battle of Shrade Island in Trames 2291, where the five of them wiped out a company of 120 Rashugal men who Nachtigal had sent to invade the island

 The name “Chimeriad” comes from the legend of the birth of Auj Oule – it is said that the Chimera was a giant monster that Kresnik the Sage fought in ancient times.
 According to the legend, Kresnik cut the Chimera into pieces with her lance, and the pieces formed the country of Auj Oule.
 The four members of the Chimeriad are all named after a body part of the monster.